 Environmental Benefits of Organic Cotton Yarn

-The reason that a lot of people are interested in sourcing organic cotton yarn is because they have environmental concerns about conventionally-farmed cotton, which also extend to concerns about how pesticide-treated cotton can affect human health.
+The reason that a lot of people are interested in sourcing organic cotton yarn is that they have environmental concerns about conventionally-farmed cotton, which also extends to concerns about how pesticide-treated cotton can affect human health.

 Farmed as intended, organic cotton yarn addresses some of these concerns with alternative practices.
-For example, instead of dumping toxic synthetic chemicals onto the crops, organic farmers often find ways to attract critters that naturally eat the pests that like to devour their cotton crops -- birds, other bugs, etc. They also use other methods, such as crop rotation, that are beneficial to the soil.
+For example, instead of dumping toxic synthetic chemicals onto the crops, organic farmers often find ways to attract critters that naturally eat the pests that like to devour their cotton crops.
+They also use other methods, such as crop rotation, that are beneficial to the soil.

 03 of 05